JamesBream/PureScrape/README.md

 The project uses *PipEnv* to manage dependencies and to avoid you having to manage a virtualenv.
 Install PipEnv, clone this repo and then run `pipenv install` to create a virtualenv and install all dependencies.

 `pipenv shell` will launch the virtualenv and you can then run PureScrape with `python purescrape.py`.

+#### Login Credentials

+You'll need to have a PureGym PIN and associated email address in order for this to actually function.
+A blank config file is included, `config_.py` which you should rename to `config.py` and edit accordingly.